Conditioning

 Emphasis on basic strength development

-Strength and conditioning in the EDS program was structured
+Strength and conditioning in the EDS program were structured

 and administered by Martin Harland, a sports scientist who had previously